<img alt src="https://secure.intelligence-enterprise.com/786296.png" style="display:none;">

 Subsequent forms of SIM have been the mini-SIM (second form factor, or 2FF), micro-SIM (3FF) and the nano-SIM (4FF).

-There is now also another form factor, the MFF2, which are embedded SIMs, soldered onto the device circuit board.
+There is now also another SIM form factor, the MFF2, which are embedded SIMs, soldered onto the device circuit board.
 This is the preferred form factor for connected devices that move a lot of work in very harsh conditions.

 Confusion arises when people assume that an embedded SIM (MFF2) has remote provisioning capabilities (eUICC) because both MFF2 and eUICC are referred to as eSIM.
 So which one is eSIM?